dalecb13/mukja/apps/web/FIX_RLS.md

 DROP POLICY IF EXISTS "Allow anonymous inserts" ON waitlist;
 DROP POLICY IF EXISTS "Enable insert for anonymous users" ON waitlist;
 DROP POLICY IF EXISTS "Allow all for anonymous" ON waitlist;
+DROP POLICY IF EXISTS "Allow anonymous inserts with valid email" ON waitlist;

--- Step 2: Create the correct policy for anonymous inserts ONLY -- This allows anonymous users to INSERT but NOT read, update, or delete CREATE POLICY "Enable insert for anonymous users" ON waitlist FOR INSERT
+-- Step 2: Create the correct policy for anonymous inserts with email validation -- This allows anyone (public) to INSERT rows with valid email addresses CREATE POLICY "Allow anonymous inserts with valid email" ON "public"."waitlist"
+AS PERMISSIVE
+FOR INSERT
-  TO anon
+TO public
-  WITH CHECK (true);
+WITH CHECK (
+  email IS NOT NULL
+  AND email ~* '^[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-Za-z]{2,}$'
+);
 ```

+**Note:** Using `TO public` allows both anonymous and authenticated users.
+If you only want anonymous users, use `TO anon` instead.

 **Important:** This policy only allows `INSERT` operations.
 Anonymous users cannot:
 - Read any waitlist entries (no SELECT policy)